ParkerLab/BMO/README.md

 # ParkerLab BMO

 # Overview
-BMO (pronounced *beemo* - yes, that BMO) is an algorithm to predict TF binding from ATAC-seq data without using footprints.
+BMO (pronounced *beemo*) is an algorithm to predict TF binding from ATAC-seq data without using footprints.
 BMO uses negative binomial models of ATAC-seq fragments and number of co-occurring motifs to determine the likelihood of a given motif instance being bound.

 **Disclaimer**: BMO has only been tested with paired-end ATAC-seq data.